Navarro County Outdoor Burn Ban in Effect 7-20-2023

 6. Burns that are conducted by a prescribed burn manager certified under Section 153.048, Natural Resources Code, and meet the standards of Section 153.047, Natural Resources Code.

-1. Upon notification of suspected outdoor burning, the fire department with jurisdiction for the location of the fire shall respond to the scene and take immediate measures to contain and/or extinguish the fire.
+1. Upon notification of suspected outdoor burning, the fire department with jurisdiction for the location of the fire may respond to the scene and may take immediate measures to contain and/or extinguish the fire.

 3. In accordance with Section 352.081 of the Local Government Code, a person who knowingly or intentionally violates this order commits a Class C Misdemeanor, punishable by a fine up to $500.